citp/privacy-policy-historical/p/pa/pat/path.com.md

 ## WHAT INFORMATION DO WE COLLECT?

 In order to provide you with our Services, we collect certain information from you when you register and interact with our Services.
-The information we gather falls into two categories: information you actively provide (for instance when you create a Path account), and information we collect through your use of our Services.
+The information we gather falls into two categories: information you actively provide (for instance when you create an account), and information we collect through your use of our Services.

 ### Information You Provide

   * Registration and Profile Information.
-When you register for a Path account, we will ask for your name, email address, a password, and a telephone number.
+When you register for an account, we will ask for your name, email address, a password, and a telephone number.
 You may also provide additional information such as a profile picture, gender, and birth month and day.
   * Contacts.
-With your permission, we will collect from your mobile address book contacts, including names, telephone numbers, email addresses, and social media handles, if available.
+With your permission, we may collect from your mobile address book contacts, including names, telephone numbers, email addresses, and social media handles, if available.
   * Information You Post.
 We collect information or other content that you may post using our Services (such as text, photos, videos, locations, friends you are with, and music you are listening to) or actions that you take using our Services (such as commenting on friends’ content, changing your profile picture, or connecting to third-party apps).
 We collect this information whether you post it directly to our Services or via a third-party service.
 When you post things like photos or videos on our Services, we may receive additional related data (or metadata), such as the time, date, and place you took the photo or video.
   * Other Services.
-We receive information when you choose to connect social media or other third party accounts and applications with your Path account, including a token to authenticate your identity between these accounts.
+We receive information when you choose to connect social media or other third party accounts and applications with your account, including a token to authenticate your identity between these accounts.
   * Communications.
 We receive the messages you send to and receive from other users of our Services.
 We also will receive any communications between you and Path relating to our Services.
 Please see Additional Information About Talk “Places” below for additional information regarding how Path handles your Places communications.
   * Payment Information.
 We do not collect credit card information.
 Purchases for virtual goods or upgrades to our premium services are handled by third party app stores such as Apple’s App Store and Google Play, among others.
 We are not responsible for the policies and practices of such app stores.